nealmcb/pr_voting_methods/README.md

 for PAV results, so far with just the Adams County results in the 2015 Westminster Colorado City Council contest and Byers SD contest.

-To run tests on the pav module:
+To run tests on the pav module (where no output means it is working):

-    python3 pav.py
+    python3 pav.py --test

+## TODO

+Add more statistics.
+E.g. for a PAV score, show it also as an average score per ballot, or per non-blank ballot, or show as a fraction of the maximum possible score.

 ## License
 This project is licensed under the terms of the MIT license.